hasura/ndc-spec/specification/src/specification/queries/filtering.md

 ### Columns in Operators

-Comparison operators compare columns to values.
-The column on the left hand side of any operator is described by a [`ComparisonTarget`](../../reference/types.md#comparisontarget), and the various cases will be explained next.
+Comparison operators compare values.
+The value on the left hand side of any operator is described by a [`ComparisonTarget`](../../reference/types.md#comparisontarget), and the various cases will be explained next.

 #### Referencing a column from the same collection